Win tickets to Jingle Bash!

 Jingle Bash is BACK!
-This year we’ve got 2 nights full of dope music from Kalid and Logic, plus more!
-Listen to LIVE for a chance to win tickets to Night 2 featuring Kalid!
+This year we’ve got 2 nights full of dope music from Khalid and Logic, plus more!
+Listen to LIVE for a chance to win tickets to Night 1 featuring Logic and Jessie Reyez!

 How to Win